Compare car insurance for convicted drivers

-- Disclose convictions your insurer asks you about
+- You must disclose any current or unspent convictions your insurer asks you about

-- Convictions considered spent under the Rehabilitation of Offenders Act 1974 do not need to be disclosed, unless the offence resulted in a prison term of over four years
+- Convictions considered spent under the Rehabilitation of Offenders Act 1974 don't need to be disclosed, unless the offence resulted in a prison term of over four years

 - Insurance options if you have a conviction are likely to be more limited and expensive